ovh/venom/executors/http/README.md

   - no_follow_redirect (optional): indicates that you don't want to follow Location if server returns a Redirect (301/302/...)
   - skip_body: skip the body and bodyjson result
   - skip_headers: skip the headers result
   - tls_client_cert (optional): a chain of certificates to identify the caller, first certificate in the chain is considered as the leaf, followed by intermediates.
 Setting it enables mutual TLS authentication.
-Set the PEM content or the path to the PEM file.
+Provide either inline PEM content (must contain "-----BEGIN") or a path relative to the testsuite workdir.
+Absolute paths are rejected.
   - tls_client_key (optional): private key corresponding to the certificate.
-Set the PEM content or the path to the PEM file.
+Provide either inline PEM content or a path relative to the testsuite workdir.
-  - tls_root_ca (optional): defines additional root CAs to perform the call.
+  - tls_root_ca (optional): additional root CAs used for the call.
 Can contain multiple CAs concatenated together.
-Set the PEM content or the path to the PEM file.
+Provide either inline PEM content or a path relative to the testsuite workdir.

 ```